kenschenke/Pascal65/docs/docs/langref/funcproc.md

 ### By Value

 Parameters passed by value are provided to the procedure or function for its own private use.
 A copy is made and can be modified without affecting the caller's data.
-For records and arrays, a local copy is made and discarded on exit.
+For records, arrays, and strings, a local copy is made and discarded on exit.

 ### By Reference

 Parameters passed by reference, called **Var** parameters, are references to the caller's copy of the data.
 Any changes made to the parameter are made to the caller's value.
-This includes arrays and records.
+This includes arrays, records, and strings.

 ```
 Procedure Double(Var num : Integer);